Politics of New Jersey: Twentieth century

 From 1894 to 1973, Republicans usually controlled both houses of the state legislature (with the exceptions of 1907, 1911, 1913–1914, 1932, 1937, 1958–1963, 1966–1967).
 From 1900 to 1944, New Jersey voted for Democrats five times, and voted for Republicans seven times.
 After World War II, New Jersey was a Republican-leaning swing state in presidential elections; from the 1948 to the 1988, Republican candidates won nine out of eleven elections.
-John F. Kennedy won New Jersey in 1960 by 22,000 votes, and Lyndon B. Johnson won in 1964 as a part of his landslide victory.
-Although New Jersey had several highly populated Democratic urban areas such as Camden, Newark, and Jersey City, the state was also becoming home to suburbs of New York City and Philadelphia.
-Voters in suburban New Jersey were overwhelmingly white, and more likely to vote Republican.
-From 1943 to 1979, New Jersey was represented in the US Senate by a Democrat and a Republican.
+John F. Kennedy won New Jersey in 1960 by 22,000 votes, and Lyndon B. Johnson won in 1964 as a part of his landslide victory, garnering the second-highest percent of the popular vote in history after 1920.
+The governor of the state swung between both parties every one to four election cycles throughout the entire century.

+The two seats for the United States Senate were swing seats in the first half of the century, although they leaned Republican.
+At least one seat has been in Democratic control since 1959, and both seats have been held by Democrats since 1978, with the exception of April 1982-December 1982, when Nicholas F. Brady was appointed to the Senate by Governor Thomas Kean after the resignation of Harrison A. Williams.
+Republicans dominated the majority of seats to the United States House of Representatives from 1895 to 1965, with the exception of 1911–1914, 1923–1924, and 1937–1938.
+Democrats have controlled a majority of seats since 1965, with the exception of 1995–1998.

 Since 1992, New Jersey has voted for Democrats in every presidential election.
 Bill Clinton won a plurality of New Jersey's popular vote that year, and a majority of New Jersey's popular vote in 1996.
 Among Republican New Jersey voters, those living in rural parts of the state tended to vote for conservative Republicans; suburban voters tended to prefer liberal, or moderate, Republicans.
-During the 1980s, a significant number of Asian-Americans immigrated to the northeastern and central parts of the state and tended to vote Democratic.